lazlop/SemanticModelBuilder/README.md

-# New package for interacting with brick models
+# Package for interacting with semantic models

 - BrickModelInterface package is still in development.
 - development_files are messy files used to understand code develop the package.